zeroc-ice/ice-builder-ant/README.md

 ## Install Instructions

 ### Download
-The Ice Builder for Ant is available from ZeroC's  [`Nexus` repository](https://repo.zeroc.com/nexus) with _groupId_:`com.zeroc` and _artifactId_:`ant-ice`.
+The Ice Builder for Ant is available from the [Maven Central repository](https://search.maven.org) with _groupId_:`com.zeroc` and _artifactId_:`ant-ice`.
 Refer to your build systems' documentation for adding additional repositories.

-You can also download the Ice Builder for Ant jar file [directly](https://repo.zeroc.com/nexus/content/repositories/releases/com/zeroc/ant-ice/4.0.0/) from `Nexus`.

 ### Build From Source

-Use the following command to build the Ice Builder for Ant jar file (`ant-ice-4.0.0.jar`):
+Use the following command to build the Ice Builder for Ant jar file (`ant-ice-4.0.1.jar`):

 ```shell
   $ ./gradlew build